kdoore/1335GitBook/typed-variables.md

 int num1 = int( val1 );  // 5   With this syntax, int( ) works like a function to convert a float value to an integer.
 The value is truncated.

 int num2 = ( int )val1;   //5   This syntax also works to convert a float to an  int, and results in truncation of the number.

+int num3 = int( 3.0) + val1; //ERROR, val1 wasn't converted to an int

+//Safe approach, use parenthesis around full expression int num3 = int ( 3.0 + val1 ); //this converts the sum to

 ```

 ### Modulus Operator